-- Rent: The levels of the existing rent are important to the investor or landlord but more important are the levels of rent in the future.
+- Rent: The existing rent levels are important to the investor or landlord, but the future rent levels are more important.
 It is a matter of what rent escalation the lease allows for and in what time frame.
-A good lease with a good rent review profile in a sound and well managed property will always attract property investors.
+A good lease with a good rent review profile in a sound and well-managed property will always attract property investors.

 - Outgoings: These are the property running costs.
-Importantly they should be in balance and in comparison to other properties of similar types in the same region.
-If the outgoings are out of balance to similar properties then you need to know why as any astute property buyer will ask about the outgoings.
-They know what are the averages of outgoings in the area and will not want to pay above the average unless there is a solid and sound reason to do so.
+Importantly they should be in balance and comparison to other properties of similar types in the same region.
+If the outgoings are out of proportion to similar properties, then you need to know why, as any astute property buyer will ask about the outgoings.
+They know the average outgoings in the area and will not want to pay above the norm unless there is a solid and sound reason.

 - Supply and Demand: How much other property is coming into the market in the next few years?
 Will that property affect the property that you are looking at?
-Could this impact on the tenant profile or interest in your property?
+Could this impact the tenant profile or interest in your property?
 This equation or consideration is called supply and demand.
-It will impact on buyer and tenant interest in the region in which your property is located.
+It will affect buyer and tenant interest in the region in which your property is located.

-- Design: Is the property user friendly and attractive?
-A good property investment usually looks good and is well maintained.
-This is to maintain interest in the property from the tenant and the customer perspective.
-If these people feel good about the property when they visit it or use it, then you are well on the way to good property performance.
-As part of this process you can conduct interviews with people as they use the property to see and identify any latent concerns.
-In the case of retail property this is highly recommended as retail property is strongly geared to the sentiment of customers.
+- Design: Is the property user-friendly and attractive?
+Good property investment usually looks good and is well maintained.
+This maintains interest in the property from the tenant’s and the customer’s perspective.
+If these people feel good about the property when they visit or use it, you are well on the way to good property performance.
+As part of this process, you can conduct interviews with people as they use the property to see and identify any latent concerns.
+In the case of retail property, this is highly recommended as the retail property is strongly geared to customers’ sentiments.

-- Amenities: Are you providing everything that a modern business, tenant, or customer needs?
-Amenities are many things and it really depends on what the property is doing or serving.
-Most people that use the property expect ease of use and access to the amenities including toilets, car parks, common areas, etc. Retail property has a higher level of consideration in this category.
+- Amenities: Are you providing everything a modern business, tenant, or customer needs?
+Amenities are many things, depending on what the property is doing or serving.
+Most people that use the property expect ease of use and access to amenities, including toilets, car parks, common areas, etc. Retail property has a higher level of consideration in this category.